stephengold/jme3-utilities/README.md

         SkyControl sc = new SkyControl(assetManager, cam, 0.8f, false, true);
         rootNode.addControl(sc);

-For now, we'll turn star motion off, since that simplifies things.
+For now, we've turned star motion off, since that simplifies things.
 The lower value (0.8) for cloud flattening will make it easier to compensate for the scene's low horizon.

 #### Configure the SkyControl instance

- 1. It's very important to disable the control's built-in star maps so that the cube map's stars will be visible at night:
+ 1. It's important to disable the SkyControl's built-in star maps so that the cube map's stars will be visible at night:

         sc.clearStarMaps();